-- Confirm with the Audit Committee that it has reviewed and discussed the adequacy of the Company's internal financial reporting controls and management information systems. - Review, adopt and confirm distribution to appropriate personnel of the Company's Code of Business Conduct for Directors, Officers and Employees and other governing policies, as applicable.
-Review and evaluate, as deemed necessary, whether the Company and its executive officers conduct themselves in an ethical manner and in compliance with the applicable Rules, audit and accounting principles and the Company's own governing policies. - Provide for free and full access by the Board to management regarding all matters of compliance and performance.
+- Confirm with the Audit Committee that it has reviewed and discussed the adequacy of the Company's internal financial reporting controls and management information systems. - Review, adopt and confirm distribution to appropriate personnel of the Company's Code of Business Conduct and review and evaluate, as deemed necessary, whether the Company and its executive officers conduct themselves in an ethical manner and in compliance with the applicable rules, audit and accounting principles and the Company's own governing policies. - Provide for free and full access by the Board to management regarding all matters of compliance and performance.